|

 gnupg-w32cli-1.4.10b.exe from their download page.
 This is a

 Windows setup utility, helping you through the installation.
-If you want to
+If you want to use

-your path, or change your path to include the GnuPG directory
+path, or change your path to include the GnuPG directory

-(default C:\Program Files\GNU\GnuPG).
-In
+(default C:\Program Files\GNU\GnuPG ).
+In the

-the GnuPG readme.txt, you can find more details if needed.
+GnuPG readme.txt, you can find more details if needed.

-If you want to use the WinPT windows
+If you want to use the WinPT windows wrapper,

-you want to run it from your system tray, unzip it in
+to run it from your system tray, unzip it in

-Files\GNU\GnuPG, create a
+Files\GNU \GnuPG , create a

 shortcut to WinPT.exe and place this in your startup directory (or start

 manually when needed).
-Detailed installation notes for the combination of
+Detailed installation notes for the combination of GnuPG

-GnuPG and WinPT can be found on the help page of WinPT.
+and WinPT can be found on the help page of WinPT.

 A package with many GPG utilities (including WinPT) is GPG4WIN.
 It also includes plug-ins for for

-example outlook 2003 (automatic handling of encrypted email) and explorer
+example outlook 2003 (automatic handling of encrypted email) and explorer (file

-(file encryption via right mouse context menu).
+encryption via right mouse context menu).

 Public Key Encryption

-Classic methods for encryption ('symmetrical cyphers') only use one key
+Classic methods for encryption ('symmetrical cyphers') only use one key for

-key, this method of encryption is useless.
+of encryption is useless.

-The use of so-called Public Key Cryptography can solve
+The use of so-called Public Key Cryptography can solve this

-of media and may be obtained by anyone.
+media and may be obtained by anyone.
 The other key is the decrypting

 Private Key.
 This key is secret and cannot be spread.
-This
+This key

-will be done with the secret key of the receiver.
+done with the secret key of the receiver.

 Crucial in this concept is that the secret (Private) key remains a

-secret and should not be given away or become available to anyone
+secret and should not be given away or become available to anyone else

-else but the owner of this key.
+but the owner of this key.
 YOU SHOULD NOT SEND THIS KEY OVER THE

 INTERNET (at least not if you want maximum security...).
 Also it is very